 RNA stands for Ribonucleic acid, it is one of the two most important nucleic acids in an organism, the other one being DNA (Deoxyribonucleic acid).
 Even though RNA serves as the genetic material in some organisms, DNA is considered to be the predominant genetic material in all organisms.
 Here we will discuss RNA world.

 According to the RNA world hypothesis, ribonucleic acid is the first genetic material where all genetic information was stored and first life arose from it.
 It is a self-replicating molecule.
 In simple words, RNA is the precursor to the every life form that exists today on the earth.
 It is believed that modern cells arose from them and every essential process that occurs in living organisms evolved around RNA.
 RNA world hypothesis was widely accepted by the scientific community.

-RNA’s was also considered as a catalyst for certain biochemical reactions in the primitive cells. the presence of 2-OH group made them more reactive and thus a suitable biocatalyst.
+RNAs was also considered as a catalyst for certain biochemical reactions in the primitive cells.
+The presence of 2-OH group made them more reactive and thus a suitable biocatalyst.
 However, this reactive nature made them labile to degradation and hence unstable.
 This instability gave a wide scope of mutation required for evolution.
-But being a hereditary material it should have been stable in both chemically and structurally.
+But being a hereditary material it should have been stable both chemically and structurally.

 Eventually, these unstable molecules have been replaced by more stable hereditary molecules.
 During this evolutionary period, DNA and protein molecules came into the picture.
 They replaced the role of RNA as the genetic material and structural component.
 RNA was a single-stranded hereditary molecule which stored and expressed genetic information.
 But their unstable and degrading nature led to the evolution of double-stranded DNA- genetic material which was more stable both chemically and structurally.